Brahmanbaria-2

-Brahmanbaria-2 is a constituency of the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Brahmanbaria-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by independent politician Rumeen Farhana.

 Boundaries

 The constituency encompasses Sarail Upazila and Ashuganj Upazila.

 History

 The constituency was created in 1984 from the Comilla-2 constituency when the former Comilla District was split into three districts: Brahmanbaria, Comilla, and Chandpur.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.

 Ahead of the 2014 general election, the Election Commission reduced the boundaries of the constituency.
 Previously it had also included three union parishads of Brahmanbaria Sadar Upazila: Budhanti, Chandura, and Harashpur.